Makktu/StarDrifter-2025/README.md

 instant game over if struck.
 Couple of animations.
 Missile is a simple graphic that probably is OK as-is, in keeping with game aesthetic.

+### Mon 14 April 2025
+Small work on missiles - not satisfactory at all.
+Movement logic bad.